Wei Guoqing: Vietnam

 When formal military ranks were introduced in 1955, Wei Guoqing was made a general, and in 1956 became an Alternate Member of the Central Committee at the Eighth National Party Congress.

 Guangxi and Guangdong

-After returning to China, Wei moved to Nanning, Guangxi, where he was the senior party (1961-GPCR) and government (1955-GPCR) official in Guangxi Autonomous Region for an unusually long period.
+After returning to China, Wei moved to Nanning, Guangxi, where he was the senior party (1961-Cultural Revolution) and government (1955-Cultural Revolution) official in Guangxi Autonomous Region for an unusually long period.
 It was from Guangxi and Yunnan that Chinese troops entered Vietnam in 1965–70.

 In his role as the senior-most official in Guangxi, Wei hosted the January 1958 Nanning Conference, attended by Chairman Mao Zedong and most of the very top leadership.
 While Wei was a junior among the heavyweights, he was present at one of the decisive Great Leap Forward discussions where outrageous targets were approved.

 General Wei was named 1st Political Commissar of the Guangxi Military District (MD) in January 1964, a post he held until October 1975.
-He added the leadership of the CPC committee in February 1971.
+He added the leadership of the CCP committee in February 1971.